inmation/inmation-web-docs/webtrend/README.md

 ### Web application

-inmation:system DataStudio already offered a RealTimeTrend display, the main differences between DataStudio RealTimeTrend display and the WebTrend is that WebTrend is a web application, while the RealTimeTrend is hosted in the DataStudio.
-This allows to access WebTrend separately from the DataStudio.
+system:inmation DataStudio already offered a RealTimeTrend display, the main differences between DataStudio RealTimeTrend display and the WebTrend is that WebTrend is a web application, while the RealTimeTrend is build in DataStudio.
+This allows to access WebTrend from any modern web browser.

-### Speed

-Trends between system:inmation and the WebTrend are streamed by the system:inmation Web API (Application Programming Interface), which is hosted in a Windows Service.
-It can be used by any external application as an interface to system:inmation, using the HTTP or WebSocket Interface.
-This architecture allows a very fast data streaming to the WebTrend.

 ### Actual values

 Actual values are the last know values of the item, they are displayed on the right bottom corner of the WebTrend screen.

-### User friendly

-WebTrend interface is easy to use and has a fresh modern look and feel.
-Features such as color picking from the wide variety colour pallet just adds an extra pleasant touch.

 ### Live

 Live trend streaming is an option to play the selected trends.
-When play button is pressed the actual values are incoming with a 10 second delay and are directly displayed on your screen as a number value and as a trend.
+When play button is pressed the actual values are incoming with a 10 second interval and are directly displayed on your screen as a number value and as a trend.

 ### KPI model